Get In Touch

 Read on to find out more high-fiber foods that you’ll want to eat.

-I’ll cut it short, fiber is a type of carbohydrate that the body doesn’t absorb, this helps in many ways which I will cover below.
+I’ll cut it short: fiber is a type of carbohydrate that the body doesn’t absorb; this helps in many ways, which I will cover below.

 There are two main types, Soluble and Insoluble.

-Soluble fiber dissolves in water and forms a gel-like liquid, this liquid slows the rate of both digestion and absorption of glucose in the body.
+Soluble fiber dissolves in water and forms a gel-like liquid; this liquid slows the rate of both digestion and absorption of glucose in the body.

 How does this help you?

-It is not digested which means it adds no calories and it also bulks up stool.
+Insoluble fiber does not dissolve in water and remains unchanged.
+It is not digested, which means it adds no calories and also bulks up the stool.

 How does this help you?